 9. Never be late:

 The first impression is the last impression.
-Coming late for an interview shows your non- professional behavior.
+Arriving late for an interview shows unprofessional behaviour.

 It shows that you don’t respect your time, forget others.
-Moreover, interviewers usually conduct interviews on a schedule as they need to screen many candidates in a stipulated timeframe.
+Moreover, interviewers usually conduct interviews on a set schedule because they need to screen many candidates within a stipulated timeframe.

-Hampering their process attracts irritation on their part, and it becomes difficult for you to break that impression.
-Promptness is always appreciated though it may not be rewarded immediately.
+Hampering their process irritates them, and it becomes difficult for you to overcome that impression.
+Promptness is always appreciated, though it may not be rewarded immediately.

 10. Positive Body Language